tyler-smith/snowglobe/spec/snowglobe.md

 ## Joining Full Consensus

 When a client first starts up it should refresh its pool of nodes available for sampling.
 It can do this with a combination of checking nodes they know with the appropriate service bit set, a domain-specific DNS seed, and other standard techniques for finding peers on a p2p network.

 Next a client must sync to the tip block; the one with the most proof of work visible to the client.
 From here the client should begin iteratively checking blocks backwards, from tip to Genesis, until it finds a block that has been accepted by the client's queriable peers.
 They now know that block, all of its ancestors, and every transaction contained within those blocks have been finalized as accepted by the network.
+From this point the node only needs to consider new items.

 This is a best case and average case of 1 Snowball execution, and worst case of AD executions.

-## Maintaining Consensus

-TODO:

 # Future Improvements

 The following items are things that would improve the protocol but have been omitted for now to keep the protocol simple.

 ## Deduplicated UTXO signatures

 Currently ever UTXO in a Join message must have a matching signature, however each signature covers the same data and many UTXOs may be controlled by a single pubkey.
 In this case it would be acceptable to have only one signature for all of these UTXOs.

 ## Short IDs

 Query requests currently use full 32 byte transaction and block identifiers but this can be reduced significantly using various "short ID" mechanisms.
 This is a clear improvement to be made on memory and bandwidth consumption.

+## Short Votes

+Currently votes in a query response are an entire byte each even though they're only communication 1.5 bits of information (yes, no, or abstain).
+Two options for optimizing this are:

+1) Packings 4 votes into a byte; 2 bits per vote.
+2) Send a list of short IDs of no votes, then a bitmap of yes/abstain votes.

+The latter is more complex than the former but it has the potential to be more optimal on average assuming a low ratio of no votes to yes and abstain votes.

 ## Noise authenticated tunnel

 The current protocol requires signing every query response to validate its authenticity which is likely to become a bottleneck at scale.
 We can improve this situation by having peers connect using an authenticated communication tunnel.

 Using a protocol conforming to the Noise<sup>[[5]](#References)</sup> framework using QUIC for transport is under development by Bitcoin ABC.

 # Implementations